Apple iPhone SE (3rd Gen) vs Samsung Galaxy XCover6 Pro

 Who should buy each?

-Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for field work, want a removable battery for convenience, or prefer a larger display for productivity.
-(6.6" display, 120 Hz refresh)
+Choose the Samsung Galaxy XCover6 Pro if: you need a rugged phone for outdoor work, want a high-resolution camera with 50MP, or require a long-lasting battery for all-day use.

 Conclusion